pantheon-systems/documentation/source/_docs/single-application-sites.md

 - Separate installs with [redirection to a subdomain](/docs/redirects/#redirect-to-subdirectories-or-specific-urls)
 - Features-based installs with Pantheon Enterprise [custom upstreams](/docs/custom-upstream) and [redirection to a subdomain](/docs/redirects/#redirect-to-subdirectories-or-specific-urls)
 - Domain access on a single site install.
-For a Drupal site, try the [Subfolders Domain ](https://www.drupal.org/project/subfolders_domain) module but there is no guarantee it will work.
+For a Drupal site, try the [Subfolders Domain (sub domains)](https://www.drupal.org/project/subfolders_domain) module but there is no guarantee it will work.
 - [Organic Groups](https://www.drupal.org/project/og)

 ##See Also